Andy Phillip: Professional basketball

 Phillip played in the first five NBA All-Star Games, and was twice named to the All-NBA Second Team.
-He was the first player to record 500 assists in a season, and led the NBA in assists during the 1950–51 and 1951–52 seasons.
+He was the first player to record 500 assists in a season, the first to reach the 1,000, 2,000, and 3,000 career assists milestones, and led the NBA in assists during the 1950–51 and 1951–52 seasons.
 Phillip reached the postseason every year he was in the league, and his teams made it to the NBA Finals during his final four seasons — twice with Fort Wayne and twice with Boston.
 The 1957 Boston team won the NBA Championship.

 Phillip was alleged by one of his Fort Wayne Pistons teammates, George Yardley, to have conspired with gamblers to throw the 1955 NBA Finals to the Syracuse Nationals.
 In the decisive seventh game, Phillip turned the ball over with three seconds remaining in the game, enabling Syracuse to win by one point, 92–91.

 After retiring from playing basketball, he coached the St. Louis Hawks for 10 games in 1958, posting a 6–4 record before he was fired.
 Phillip later coached the Chicago Majors of the American Basketball League.

 Phillip was elected to the Naismith Memorial Basketball Hall of Fame in 1961.
 He was elected to the Illini Men's Basketball All-Century Team in 2004.
 In 2007, Phillip was voted one of the "100 Legends of the IHSA Boys Basketball Tournament", recognizing his superior performance in his appearance in the tournament.

 Phillip died at his home in Rancho Mirage, California, on April 29, 2001, aged 79.

 Sports writer Dan Manoyan wrote a book about Phillip and his Granite City High School basketball teammates, titled Men of Granite, in 2007.
 A film based on the book, directed by Dwayne Johnson-Cochran, began production in 2015.